-In 2021 the DFK Paris will continue its investigation into artistic relations by hosting a seminar on the subject of polyphony.
+Between 2021 and 2023 the DFK Paris will continue its investigation into artistic relations by hosting a seminar on the subject of polyphony.
 Asking the question how polyphony can be exhibited, it will run in parallel with the conceptual and theoretical formulation of the exhibition “Polyphon(e).
 Polyphonies visuelles et sonores / Mehrstimmigkeit in Bild und Ton” to be organised by Anne Zeitz in 2021 in Gera (in collaboration with Claudia Tittel) and in 2022 in its partnership town Saint-Denis (in collaboration with Anne Yanover), with the participation of students from the universities Rennes 2 and Paris 8 in France and the Universität der Künste in Berlin (for more information on the exhibition and its partners, see below).

 Referred to in the field of art, in particular in sonic practices, polyphony is associated with, on the one hand, a process of musical writing and, on the other, the notion developed by Mikhail Bakhtin in The Problems of Dostoyevsky’s Poetics to characterize the Russian author’s novels, before it enriches more broadly the exploitation by artistic practices of “the multiplicity of independent consciousness’s, diverse ideologies and different languages” (Claire Stolz).
 In this aspiration to embrace diversity, polyphony not only calls on hearing, it rouses all the senses.
 The coming together of points of view and voices stimulates the emergence of harmony and unison as much as cacophony or conflict; understanding these aspects through an exhibition questions how listening to individual and collective expressions should be related.